Lobamba: Embo State Palace

 The royal Embo State Palace was built by the British to house the polygamous Sobhuza II and his family, including 600 children.
 It is not open to visitors and photographs are not allowed.

 Royal residences

 King Mswati III lives at the Lozitha Palace, about 10 km from the city.
 He visits the Royal Kraal, or Ludzidzini Royal Residence, during the Umhlanga dance and Incwala ceremonies.
 The royal village includes the queen mother's Royal Kraal, dwelling clusters, and a parade ground for ceremonies.

 Infrastructure

 Law enforcement

 Lobamba has a police station and is served by The Royal Eswatini Police Service.
 During the British colonial era Lord Selborne, High Commissioner for South Africa signed a proclamation in 1907 for what became the Eswatini Police Force.
 After Eswatini's independence in 1968, the force was renamed the Royal Eswatini Police Force.
 Its name was further changed making it a service, rather than a force.

 Education

-Education is free, but is not required.
-It had low literacy rates, but they are rising.
-Lobamba National High School is in Lobamba.